seansfkelley/seansfkelley.github.io/_posts/2026-04-23-bolognese.md

 and let it simmer until it has evaporated.
 Add

-- 6 cups (2 28-ounce cans) whole canned tomatoes
+- 6 cups (two 28-ounce cans) whole canned tomatoes

 crushing them with your hands before putting them into the pot.
 Stir thoroughly to coat all ingredients well.